CoconutMacaroon/gst_web/README.md

+> **THIS WAS MERGED INTO THE MAIN Gamestonk Terminal REPO.
+SEE [TIHS PULL REQUEST](https://github.com/GamestonkTerminal/GamestonkTerminal/pull/1251).
+THIS REPO IS BEING ARCHIVED AS A RESULT**

 # Gamestonk Terminal Web

 > Warning: It works, but a few things are still broken like graphs.
 See the TODO section for what works and what doesn't.